 A: Yes.
 We do and will continue to use leverage in making our investments.
-Our targeted portfolio-wide leverage, after we have acquired a substantial portfolio, is between 25-40% of the financial cost basis of our assets.
+Our targeted portfolio-wide leverage, is between 25-40% of the financial cost basis of our assets.
 As we continue to grow our portfolio, we may employ greater leverage on individual assets (that will also result in greater leverage of the interim portfolio) in order to quickly build a diversified portfolio of properties and assets.